-Chart 7.1.
-Energy-related and power-related components of the TSO components of the Unit Transmission Tariff
+The example taken for this comparison is the base case (see Section 3).

-- The example taken for this comparison is the base case (see Section 3). - Other charges not directly related to TSO activities (i.e. non TSO costs) are not included in the above graph. - Values have been rounded. - Those countries for which certain elements of the 2019 Unit Transmission Tariffs are estimated / preliminary or which have non-€ currency are shown with dashedbars.
+Other charges not directly related to TSO activities (i. e. non TSO costs) are not included in the above graph.

-Country remarks regarding France, Greece, Iceland, Italy and Spain are to be found in Appendix 1.
+Country remarks regarding France, Greece, Iceland and Italy are to be found in Appendix 1.